Amoretti Brothers: The workshop under Don Andrea

-From 1791 to 1795, the Amoretti family - i.e. the brothers Pancrazio, James and Francesco and the children of the first, the so-named "brothers Amoretti" Andrea, John, Peter and Victorinus - built all workshop tools needed to produce characters and subsequently printed and cut the punches of their own alphabet.
+From 1791 to 1795, the Amoretti family — i.e. the brothers Pancrazio, James and Francesco and the children of the first, the so-named "brothers Amoretti" Andrea, John, Peter and Victorinus — built all workshop tools needed to produce characters and subsequently printed and cut the punches of their own alphabet.

 The printing activities of the Amoretti began in 1795 with the sonnet The Typography, dedicated to the Duke of Parma Ferdinand I of Bourbon, with another dedicated to Adeodato Turchi, bishop of Parma, on the occasion of his visit to the workshop in San Pancrazio, and other sonnets.

-In 1796, they published the Funeral Prayers and Speech on Political Secret of Turchi, which was so similar Bodoni's editions that it was difficult for experts to distinguish between the creators of the printed editions.
+In 1796, they published the Funeral Prayers and Speech on Political Secret of Turchi, which was so similar to Bodoni's editions that it was difficult for experts to distinguish between the creators of the printed editions.
 In 1797, they published the Feria Sexta in parasceve de processione ad ponendum Christum in sepulcro, a music book printed in red and black.

 The masterpiece of the Amoretti printing house was the Sonnets about Harmony by Angelo Mazza, printed 1801 and dedicated to Ludwig I of Bourbon, appointed King of Etruria by Napoleon Bonaparte.
 The Amoretti family ceased production in 1802: their last printing was a series of works by Giovanni Boccaccio.

 Their works were always published with the words "co' caratteri de' Fratelli Amoretti" ("with type of the Amoretti brothers") or "Typis Amoretti", while the news about the opening of this new workshop, competing with that of Bodoni, soon spread throughout Italy and the Amorettis received orders from Parma, Pisa, Genoa, Florence, Livorno, Montefiscone and Bologna, thanks to the elegance of the types that, compared to Bodoni's, were more durable and slightly less costly.

 Between 1797 and 1799, Bodoni and the Amoretti were struggling to acquire orders from Milan's National Printing House.
 When Lorenzo Manini was head of the Milanese workshop, the Amoretti family received requests for large numbers of types and printing presses.

-Under the supervision of Giambattista Locatelli who succeeded Lorenzo Manini, Bodoni won the bigger part of the contracts; but each time the creation of Bodoni's typefaces was attributed to the Amoretti, rumours which mainly circulated in Italy and France, the former reacted with anger.
+Under the supervision of Giambattista Locatelli, who succeeded Lorenzo Manini, Bodoni won the bigger part of the contracts; but each time the creation of Bodoni's typefaces was attributed to the Amoretti, rumours which mainly circulated in Italy and France, the former reacted with anger.

 The foundry under Francesco

 After the death of Don Andrea in 1807, Francesco Amoretti assumed direction of the workshop.
-The business of selling types and typography tools (presses, forms, moulds, barrettes, composers, etc.) flourished, as evidenced by reports that French imperial officials relayed to the Parisian Government, regarding the productive activities of the Department of the Taro, a newly formed administrative area under the Napoleonic regime.
+The business of selling types and typography tools (presses, forms, moulds, barrettes, composers, etc.) flourished, as evidenced by reports that French imperial officials relayed to the Parisian Government, regarding the productive activities of Taro, a newly formed administrative area under the Napoleonic regime.